 Production of nutraceuticals and high-grade biodiesel from microalgal biomass requires detailed knowledge of the lipid content of the algae and how it is affected by growth conditions (Olmstead et al. 2013).

 Understanding the processing and properties of algae-derived biodiesel requires quantitative information of the acyl chains associated with different lipid classes.
 In collaboration with Metabolomics Australia and CNRS in France, GC-MS and HPLC-MS techniques were used to obtain new information on alterations to lipid metabolism occurring in Nannochloropsis sp. and Chlorella sp. during nitrogen starvation (Martin et al. 2014).
+More recently, we have collaborated with A/Prof Suleria to study bioactive compounds in microalgae more broadly (Zhou et al. 2023).

 References